-Occupation Description Perform clerical duties in court of law; prepare docket of cases to be called; secure information for judges; and contact witnesses, attorneys, and litigants to obtain information for court.
+Position Description Perform clerical duties in court of law; prepare docket of cases to be called; secure information for judges; and contact witnesses, attorneys, and litigants to obtain information for court.

 - Instruct parties about timing of court appearances.

-Qualities of a Court Clerk
+What a Court Clerk Should Know